ashleychontos/pySYD/docs/glossary.rst

         scales with evolutionary state, logg, acoustic cutoff

     frequency resolution
-        the resolution of a :term:`power spectrum` is set by the reciprocal of total length of the time series, :math:`(\Delta T)^{-1}`
+        the resolution of a :term:`power spectrum` is set by the reciprocal of the total length of the time series, :math:`(\Delta T)^{-1}`

     FWHM